-ARMOUR and its subsidiaries, including JAVELIN are managed by ACM, an investment advisor registered with the SEC.
+ARMOUR and its subsidiaries, including JAVELIN, are managed by ACM, an investment advisor registered with the SEC.
 See Note 10 and Note 15 to the condensed consolidated financial statements for further details.
 We are a Maryland corporation formed to invest in and manage a leveraged portfolio of MBS and mortgage loans.
-We invest in residential mortgage backed securities issued or guaranteed by a U.S. GSE, such as Fannie Mae, Freddie Mac or Ginnie Mae (collectively, Agency Securities).
-Interest-only Securities are the interest portion of Agency Securities, which is separated and sold individually from the principal portion of the same payment.
+We invest in residential mortgage backed securities issued or guaranteed by a U.S. GSE, such as Fannie Mae or Freddie Mac, or a government agency such as Ginnie Mae (collectively, Agency Securities).
+Interest-Only Securities are the interest portion of Agency Securities, which is separated and sold individually from the principal portion of the same payment.
 Other securities backed by residential mortgages in which we invest, for which the payment of principal and interest is not guaranteed by a GSE or government agency (collectively, Non-Agency Securities and together with Agency Securities, MBS), may benefit from credit enhancement derived from structural elements such as subordination, over collateralization or insurance.

-At June 30, 2016 and December 31, 2015, investments in Agency Securities accounted for 89.1% and 100% of our MBS portfolio, respectively.
+At September 30, 2016 and December 31, 2015, investments in Agency Securities accounted for 86.5% and 100% of our MBS portfolio, respectively.
 During the first quarter of 2016, we began to invest in Non-Agency Securities.
-At June 30, 2016, investments in Non-Agency Securities accounted for 10.5% of our MBS portfolio.
-During the second quarter of 2016, we began to invest in Interest-only Securities.
-At June 30, 2016, investments in Interest-only Securities accounted for 0.4% of our MBS portfolio.
+At September 30, 2016, investments in Non-Agency Securities accounted for 12.3% of our MBS portfolio.
+During the second quarter of 2016, we began to invest in Interest-Only Securities.
+At September 30, 2016, investments in Interest-Only Securities accounted for 1.2% of our MBS portfolio.
 Our MBS portfolio consists primarily of Agency Securities backed by fixed rate home loans.
 From time to time, a portion of our assets may be invested in Agency Securities backed by hybrid adjustable rate and adjustable rate home loans as well as unsecured notes and bonds issued by GSEs, U.S. Treasuries and money market instruments, subject to certain income tests we must satisfy for our qualification as a REIT.
-Our charter permits us to invest in Agency Securities, Non-Agency Securities and Interest-only Securities.
+Our charter permits us to invest in Agency Securities, Non-Agency Securities and Interest-Only Securities.